-The ultramafic-hosted reefs Pioneer, Tiger Trap, Beaver Trap Hill and Rosetta Ore Bodies lie on the farm Oorschot 692JT in close proximity to the Moodies Fault.
+The ultramafic-hosted reefs Pioneer, Tiger Trap, Beaver Trap Hill and Rosetta Ore Bodies lie on the farm Oorschot 692 JT in close proximity to the Moodies Fault.
 Narrow shears of up to 300 m in length are either parallel to the regional strike or are slightly transgressive to bedding.
+Also occurring on the Pioneer Line are the Cuadro, Beehive and Homestake workings.

 The Pioneer lode represents the first discovery of gold in the Barberton district and the prospect was extensively worked.
 In the Pioneer Group, free-milling gold has been recovered from quartz veinlets hosted within sheared fuchsitic carbonated schists.
+The main Pioneer Reef has been worked along a strike length of 500 m down to 6 Level.